 Adding a bit of rice flour or cornstarch to the flour will make these Crispy Fried Zucchini Ribbons, even crispier!

-To amp up the flavor just a bit, once the zucchini is plated, sprinkle on a bit of freshly grated Parmesan cheese.
+To amp up the flavor just a bit, once the zucchini strips are plated, sprinkle on a bit of freshly grated Parmesan cheese.

 Choose an oil with a high smoke point.
 Canola oil is typically, my go to.
 A few alternatives include: